athirarajiv/Recipes-and-Ratings/README.md

 ## Framing a Prediction Problem
 I plan to predict the average ratings of recipes.
 This is a regression problem because the average rating is a continuous numerical value that can take on any value between 1 and 5.
 The variable I am predicting is `average_rating`.
 I chose this because understanding what factors influence the rating of a recipe can provide valuable insights into user preferences and help in recommending or creating highly-rated recipes.I will use Mean Squared Error (MSE) and R² Score to evaluate my model.
 I chose MSE because it is a common metric for regression tasks that penalizes larger errors more heavily, providing a clear measure of the model's prediction accuracy.
 The R² Score is chosen to explain the proportion of the variance in the dependent variable that is predictable from the independent variables, giving a sense of how well the features explain the variability in ratings.
-To ensure that my model only uses information available at the time of prediction, I will exclude any features that would not be known prior to the rating being given.

 ## Baseline Model